ocaml/v2.ocaml.org/site/learn/tutorials/camlp4_3.10/index.md

 There is a list of libraries provided with camlp4:

-camlp4{o,of,orf,r,rf}.cma are toplevel libs there are only made to be loaded in the ocaml toplevel
+- `camlp4{o,of,orf,r,rf}.cma` are toplevel libs there are only made to be loaded in the OCaml [interactive toplevel](../basics.html).

-camlp4lib.cma contains the Camlp4 module which holds the camlp4 kernel.
+- `camlp4lib.cma` contains the Camlp4 module which holds the camlp4 kernel.

-camlp4fullilb.cma contains modules of camlp4lib.cma plus all parsers and filters.
+- `camlp4fullilb.cma` contains modules of camlp4lib.cma plus all parsers and filters.